 University of Minnesota, Institute of Child Development

-The Shirley G. Moore Laboratory School (Registration: 612-624-5593, Peggy Beck), is located in the Institute of Child Development on the East Bank Campus, and offers morning and afternoon programs for children between the ages of 2 and 5 years, 2-5 days a week.
+The Shirley G. Moore Laboratory School is located in the Institute of Child Development on the East Bank Campus, and offers morning and afternoon programs for children between the ages of 2 and 5 years, 2-5 days a week.
 They are licensed for 100 children.
-They accept children with special needs whenever that is feasible for the child and the school.

 Community Child Care, Commonwealth Terrace Cooperative

 The Community Child Care Center at 1250 Fifield Avenue in the Commonwealth Terrace Student Family Housing Cooperative near the St. Paul Campus, offers flexible scheduling for children ages 16 months to 5 years, from 7:15 a.m. to 6:00 p.m.
 They're licensed for 35 children; sliding fees for students; parent cooperative; breakfast, lunch and snacks provided; extensive waiting list.

 Como Early Learning Center

 Como Early Learning Center (CELC) is a non-profit childcare center founded in 1975 by University of Minnesota students from Como Student Community Cooperative, a student family housing complex near the University.
 CCCC is licensed to offer childcare services for children ages 16 months to 5 years.
 It was founded to provide childcare services to the University of Minnesota community.
 To this day, CCCC primarily serves University families, but also offers services to the surrounding community.
 As of December 2011, CELC completed the quality evaluation process through Parent Aware and received a 4 out of 4 star rating.
 Currently, the Como Early Learning Center is in the process of receiving a Parent Aware Rating.